aliceroberts10/SciProgWorkshop-Eigenfaces/README.md

 First run the file called "eigenfaces_svd.m"

 Step 5:
+Now, run file called "newFace.m"

+Step 6:
 Now it's your turn.
 Take a photo of yourself, upload it to the same folder.
-Now open the file called "newFace.m".
-In line 16 of the file edit the code to include the name of the photo you just took.
+In file "newFace.m" in line 16, edit the code to include the name of the photo you just took.
 Run this file and view the image that the code provides.
 Behold, a photo from the database that is closest to yours!